-3.2.26.
+3.3.26.
 "Flex fuel ethanol vehicle" means a flex fuel vehicle that can run on petrol or a mixture of petrol and ethanol up to an 85 per cent ethanol blend (E85).

-3.2.27.
-"Flex fuel biodiesel vehicle" means a flex fuel vehicle that can run on mineral diesel or a mixture of mineral diesel and biodiesel.
+3.3.
+27. "Mono-fuel vehicle" means a vehicle that is designed to run primarily on one type of fuel.

+3.3.28.
+"Mono-fuel gas vehicle" means a vehicle that is designed primarily for permanent running on LPG or NG/biomethane or hydrogen, but may also have a petrol system for emergency purposes or starting only, where the nominal capacity of the petrol tank does not exceed 15 litres.

 3.4.
 Powertrain